-At a Sunday press conference, the team of doctors treating President Donald Trump for COVID-19 announced that, among other treatments, the president had been prescribed a steroid called dexamethasone.
+At a Sunday press conference, the team of doctors treating President Donald Trump for the novel coronavirus (COVID-19) announced that, among other treatments, the president had been prescribed a steroid called dexamethasone.
 Even as Trump announced his return to the White House on Monday, his doctors confirmed that he would continue to take the steroid, which is used to treat inflammation.
 According to studies and experts, dexamethasone is a treatment for COVID-19, but there are several key stipulations to know.

 Can Dexamethasone Treat COVID-19?